-For 2013 and subsequent years, if you have a dependant with an impairment in physical or mental functions, you may be eligible to claim an additional amount of $2,040 for one or more of the following amounts (Schedule 1, Federal Tax):
+If you have a dependant with an impairment in physical or mental functions, you may be eligible to claim an amount on line 367 or an additional $2,121 for one or more of the following amounts (Schedule 1, Federal Tax):

 - spouse or common-law partner amount (line 303);

 - amount for an eligible dependant (line 305); and

 The maximum amount for infirm dependants age 18 or older (line 306) includes the additional $2,121 for the FCA.

 - a person 18 years of age or older and dependent on you because of an impairment in physical or mental functions; or

 - a child under 18 years of age, with an impairment in physical or mental functions.
 The impairment must be prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.

 The CRA may ask for a signed statement from a medical practitioner showing when the impairment began and what the duration of the impairment is expected to be.
 For children under 18 years of age, the statement should also show that the child, because of impairment in physical or mental functions, is and will continue to be dependent on others for an indefinite duration.
 This dependence means they need much more assistance for their personal needs and care compared to children of the same age.
 You do not need a signed statement from a medical practitioner if the CRA already has an approved Form T2201, Disability Tax Credit Certificate, for the specified period.

 You may be able to claim the FCA for more than one eligible dependant.